Archive for the ‘Uncategorized’ Category

 Looking around the room, it was clear that people were upset by what they had just heard.

-And then things got even worse.
+Then things got even worse

-Instead of responding to Selma’s comments, John, the next person to speak, started talking about something entirely different.
+Instead of responding to Selma’s comments, “John,” the next person to speak, started talking about something entirely different.
 I felt the credibility of the session shrink rapidly toward zero.
 People were disengaging.
-We couldn’t even face a difficult issue head on—instead we were going to avoid it and change the subject!
+We couldn’t even face a difficult issue head-on—instead, we were going to avoid it and change the subject!

 John finished, and I knew we were at a tipping point.
 And if, as an exercise, someone had described the situation and asked me what I would do, I would have drawn a complete blank.